travelping/ergw/doc/walkthrough-saegw.md

                                  |                  |              |  | 10.0.0.1/24   |
                               +--+--+       +-------+---------+    |  +---+-----------+
                               |     |       |                 |    |      |
-    S1-U GTP-U IP to eNode-B  | grx +-------+    VPP - UP     +----+      |
+    S1-U GTP-U IP to eNode-B  | GRX +-------+    VPP - UP     +----+      |
             172.20.17.1       |     |       |                 |           |
                               +--+--+       +-----------------+           |
                                  |                                        |
                                  |                                        |
                                  +----------------------------------------+

-The interfaces and VRFs are named accordingly to their function (irx, grx, sgi).
+The interfaces and VRFs are named accordingly to their function (irx, GRX, SGi).
 For communication on the Sx reference point between CP and UP the 192.168.1.0/24 network is used.
 The UP is using 192.168.1.1 and the CP is using 192.168.1.2.